The signs, symptoms and characteristics of uveitis include:

 - Decreased vision

-Contact your doctor if you think you may have symptoms of uveitis.
-Your doctor may refer you to an eye specialist (ophthalmologist).
-If you're having significant eye pain and new vision problems, seek prompt medical attention.
+Contact your doctor if you think you have the warning signs of uveitis.
+He or she may refer you to an eye specialist (ophthalmologist).
+If you're having significant eye pain and unexpected vision problems, seek immediate medical attention.

 You Are ...
 The Campaign for Mayo Clinic